CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 |

-2. Make the class inhert from SMW.Wrapper.
+2. Make the class inherit from SMW.Wrapper.

 .. code-block:: c#